facebookresearch/digit-design/README.md

 This repository contains the documentation and manufacturing files for the plastics enclosure, elastomer, electronics and the firmware binary.

+## Design Notes

+Due to some parts being out of stock due to shortages, we recommend the following part substituions:

+* Digit Main PCB, Camera, OVM7692-RAAA with OVM7692-RYAA
+* Digit Main PCB, MCU, FT900-R with FT900Q-C-T
+* Digit Flex PCB, LEDs, ARGB1313HS-TR with 19-337C/RSBHGHC-A88/4T
+    * Note: this change is only compatible with Digit Flex rev. 2021-2

 ## Quick Start

 Manufacturing and assembly documentation is found in the [Quick Start Guide](DIGIT_Quick_Start_Guide.pdf)